sebastianpw/sage/README.md

 SAGE aims to unify **AI generation**, **automation**, and **storytelling** into a single semantic framework.
 The goal is to empower creators and developers to orchestrate complex multimedia narratives with reproducible, auditable pipelines — directly from mobile devices when needed.

+The project's complete architectural blueprint and semantic design philosophy are detailed in the [SAGE_SYS.md](SAGE_SYS.md).

 ---

 ## 🙏 Acknowledgments